Veeam Completes Acquisition of Securiti AI to Create the Industry’s First Trusted Data Platform for Accelerating Safe AI at Scale

 Comply with Privacy Regulations

 Privacy regulations such as HIPAA and GDPR impose strict data privacy policies when it comes to data transfer and storage across borders.
-Multi-cloud can help businesses to comply with such privacy regulations and honor customers’ preferences should they choose to keep their data on either local cloud or multi-cloud.
+Multi-cloud can help businesses to comply with such privacy regulations and honor customers’ preferences should they choose to keep their data on either a local cloud or multi-cloud.

 Avoid Vendor Lock-in